 I’m sure you’ve got the concept by now.
 We’re going to make something that initially seems like hard work, such as exercise, and make it look easy!
 Well, you’re right!

+The key to getting started with exercising in a way that you’ll stick to is to just make sure you’re being as mobile as possible every day.
 In fact, you could get rid of the word ‘exercise’ and use ‘movement’ instead!

 You will be like a rolling stone gaining momentum from then on as your body responds to the improvements in cardiovascular fitness and strength.
 There’s no need to jump right into being as fit as possible within a short time.
 Just be better than you were yesterday.